Supplementary data: Manitoba

 Topic: Improving access to quality end-of-life care

-Title of image: Cumulative length of stay for cancer patients living in the single urban Regional Health Authority in Manitoba who were in or admitted to an acute care hospital 30 days prior to death in Manitoba for fiscal years 2015, 2017, and 2019
+Title of image: Cumulative length of stay for cancer patients living in the single urban Regional Health Authority in Manitoba who were in or admitted to an acute care hospital 30 days prior to death in Manitoba, by fiscal year

 Caveats/limitations: For this indicator, urban is defined as the only Winnipeg Regional Health Authority (RHA).
 This indicator excludes rural/remote RHAs such as Interlake Eastern (RHA), Northern RHA, Prairie Mountain Health, and Southern Health – Santé Sud.